yuriyyakym/awai/docs/docs/architecture.md

 Such re-resolvable can be used instead of event emitters, and when you try to do so, you are naturally forced into a different way of writing algorithms.

-State, async-state, family-state, selector and action have `events` property, which is an object of AwaitableEvents (re-resolvables).
+State, async-state, family-state, selector and action have `events` property, which is an object of AwaiEvents (re-resolvables).
 Those events may be used to control scenarios.

 When writing code, consider splitting logics into smaller scenarios.
 For example, if you got a requirement to add tracking when user logs out, you may not pollute existing logout logics, and just create a separate scenario instead: